andresmontoyab/Leadership/README.md

 3. Positional Pressure Tactics

-This are use to structure the situation when only one side can make consecions, some of them refuse to negotiate.
+This are use to structure the situation when only one side can make connecions, some of them refuse to negotiate.

 * What to do ?